Skip to content

 Rosa-Liksom-Everstinna

-In The Colonel’s Wife, a story takes shape through an elderly woman’s monolog on her death bed.
+In The Colonel’s Wife, the story takes shape through an elderly woman’s monologue on her death bed.
 She came of age in a time of hatred and revenge.
-Finland was a nation gearing up for war, wedged between two grisly neighbors: the Third Reich and the Soviet Union.
-Ever since she was very young, she learned and understood what the Nazis were prepared to do – and what they were capable of.
-The fact that she had Sami heritage was not something that she thought twice about when she became enamored with the discipline of fascism.
-And then she married the infamous Colonel, a brutal ally with the Germans who sent Sami people to their deaths.
+At the time, Finland was a nation gearing up for war, wedged between two grisly neighbors: the Third Reich and the Soviet Union.
+Even as a young girl, the woman learned and understood what the Nazis were capable of.
+The fact that she had Sámi heritage was not something that she thought twice about when she became enamored with the discipline of fascism.
+The woman then married the infamous Colonel, a brutal ally to the Germans who sent Sámi people to their deaths.

-Rosa Liksom’s expressive, unsentimental and at times absurd prose shapes a story about both the emergence of Fascism in Finland in the 1930’s and one woman’s search for answers to the age-old questions of how to live and how to love.
-The question at the core of this short punch of a novel, however, is firmly contemporary: why are people once again drawn to repressive authoritarian ideologies?
+Rosa Liksom’s expressive, unsentimental and at times absurd prose shapes a story about both the emergence of fascism in Finland in the 1930’s and one woman’s search for answers to the age-old questions of how to live and how to love.
+The question at the core of this short punch of a novel is however firmly contemporary: why are people once again drawn to repressive authoritarian ideologies?

 Extra Materials